 Linguistics at Reed

 Reed offers a variety of linguistics and linguistics-related courses.
-In addition to introductory courses in linguistic analysis and language and culture, more specific offerings deal with the ‘core’ areas of analysis (phonology, morphology, syntax, semantics, and pragmatics/discourse), as well as historical linguistics, language typology, sociolinguistics, anthropological linguistics, and the psychology of language.
-Courses are also offered periodically on the structure of less familiar languages and language families (Algonquian, Austronesian, etc.).
+In addition to introductory courses in linguistic analysis and in language and culture, more specific offerings deal with the core components of formal analysis (phonetics, phonology, morphology, syntax, and semantics) as well as sociolinguistic analysis, alongside several advanced courses building on these areas.
+Courses are also offered periodically on the structure of less familiar language families (e.g. Austronesian) and regions (e.g. South Asia).

 Linguistics at Reed has an interdisciplinary orientation: through the allied field and language requirements, students are encouraged to develop links to other fields, including English, anthropology, sociology, philosophy, mathematics, psychology, biology, and classical and modern languages and literatures.
 Students may also have the opportunity to engage in linguistic fieldwork, locally and abroad.

 The Lab of Linguistics (LoL) is located in Eliot 101D.
 This lab space houses a sound-attenuated recording booth, articulatory data collection equipment, and several types of audio equipment including microphones, digital recorders, speakers, and headphones available for checkout to current Linguistics students.